virtual-labs/exp-rank-nullity-dei/experiment/theory.md

 (iii).
 Rank of the zero transformation is 0. <br>
 (iv).
 Let A=</span> $ \begin{pmatrix}a & b \\\ c & d\end{pmatrix} $

-<span style="font-family: 'Times New Roman'; font-size: 22px;">, where a, b are non-zero real numbers, be a matrix of order 2×2.
+<span style="font-family: 'Times New Roman'; font-size: 22px;">, where a, b, c, d are non-zero real numbers and ad-bc\neq0, be a matrix of order 2×2.
 Then the rank of A is 2. <br>
 (v).
 Let A=</span> $ \begin{pmatrix}0 & 0 \\\ 0 & 0\end{pmatrix} $ <span style="font-family: 'Times New Roman'; font-size: 22px;">be a matrix of order 2×2.
 Then the rank of <i>A</i> is 0.</span>

 **<span style="font-family: 'Times New Roman'; font-size: 22px;">4.
 Rank-Nullity theorem:</span>**